FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/urlrules.md

 ## What are they?

-In a Mockdefinition file, the scenarios have a series of matching rules, these include URL match rules.

 URL match rules are rules that govern the request URL endpoint path property.
 This allows you to mock out the different valid and invalid endpoint path URL values.